-Indigenous Cultural Heritage Management: Australian Resources Sector Program overview
+Indigenous Cultural Heritage Management: Australian resources sector Program overview

-Modules 1 and 2: The Australian Indigenous context and Cultural Heritage (weeks 1 and 2)
+Module 1 and 2: The Australian Indigenous context and Cultural Heritage (weeks 1 and 2)

-These modules introduce the course, its aims and key concepts, for example the importance of early and continuous engagement.
-We provide context to the 'deep time' histories of the Australian continent, and the complexity and diversity of Indigenous languages and customary land tenure.
+This module will introduce the course, its aims and key concepts, for example the importance of early and continuous engagement.
+It also aims to provide some context to the 'deep time' histories of the Australian continent, and the complexity and diversity of Indigenous languages and customary land tenure.

-Definitions of tangible and intangible elements of CH, and the relationships between them, are also introduced in these modules.
+Definitions of tangible and intangible elements of cultural heritage (CH), and the relationships between them, are also introduced in this module.
 While the knowledge base for understanding the roles of the disciplines of archaeology and anthropology in the management of CH will be developed through short lectures.
-The importance of engaging with gender across CHM will be taught, and highlighted here and across the course.
+The importance of engaging with gender across cultural heritage management (CHM) will be taught, and highlighted here and across the course.

-An Indigenous perspective on cultural heritage management by practicing archaeologist Dave Johnston is also presented.
+An Indigenous perspective on CHM by practicing archaeologist Dave Johnston is also presented.

-Modules 3 and 4: What is cultural heritage management (CHM) and why it's an important element in social performance (weeks 3 and 4)
+Module 3 and 4: What is cultural heritage management (CHM) and why it's an important element in social performance (Weeks 3 and 4)

-These modules will develop participants' understanding of CHM and the deep interconnection between land, sites and people.
-The rationale for strong and respectful CHM in the resource sector will be examined, considering for example the national and international industry standards and guidelines, the business case for CHM and its place as a core activity in social performance.
+This module will develop participants' understanding of CHM and the deep inter-connection between land, sites and people.
+The rationale for effective and respectful CHM in the resource sector will be examined, considering for example the national and international industry standards and guidelines, the business case for CHM and its place as a core activity in social performance.

 You will also learn more about CHM's foundational disciplines - anthropology and archaeology - and the methods they use.
 You will learn about CHM implementation with an innovative example from Lihir (Papua New Guinea).
-You will then critically engage with the criteria and requirements for preparing a Cultural Heritage Management Plan, through reviewing 3 Plans provided.
+You will then critically engage with the criteria and requirements for preparing a Cultural Heritage Management Plan, through reviewing 2 Plans provided.